LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 There are two errors that we are familiar with at this point.
 Look for text matching what is listed below and view what has caused this error to be seen.

-### `Authentication credentials are missing or invalid`
+### Error: credentials missing / invalid

-If you see:
+Copy the words on the line below and paste them into the search function for your action log.

 > ``` { .text .copy }
+> Authentication credentials are missing or invalid
+> ```

+The full error looks like this:

 > Authentication credentials are missing or invalid. - Provide a properly configured and signed bearer token, and make sure that it has not expired.
 Learn more about Generating Tokens for API Requests https://developer.apple.com/go/?id=api-generating-tokens`
-> ```

 This can be caused by an error in the value (or spelling) of one of these keys: